rheiger/markWriter/README.md

 See the How-To guide for end users: [How-To: Install and Use MarkWrite on macOS](./How-To.md)

 Latest prebuilt app: [Releases](https://github.com/rheiger/markWriter/releases)

+Note: v0.0.1 is superseded by v0.0.2.
+Use the latest release.

 ### Run from source (macOS)
 ```bash